 Before we go any further, let’s take a moment to review the definitions of OKRs and KPIs:

 - OKR is a framework used for setting, tracking and measuring goals.
+The goal of an OKR is to connect company, team and personal objectives in a hierarchical way to measurable result.
 Every Objective has its own Key Results, which are measurements used to gauge the achievement of the Objective.